 Pecan pie is one of the simplest pies you'll ever make.
 No, really.
 The filling consists of pecans, sugar, eggs and corn syrup, and the variations start from there.
 Some cook's prefer to use brown sugar in place of granulated sugar, or a mixture of the two.
 That would be me.
 At times, maple syrup is used in place of the corn syrup.
 Other cooks prefer dark corn syrup in place of light corn syrup for the gooey filling.
 Then, there's the star of the pie, which pecans are the best to use?
 My answer is, use quality pecans whether they're from Georgia or from the great state of Texas.
 I can tell you first hand, they're both spectacular.

+Is Pecan pie a Southern thing?
+We love our pecans in the South and this Southern style pecan pie is one of our iconic desserts.
 In keeping with tradition, my pecan pie is made to according to my family's taste.
-I actually prefer to use a mixture of brown and granulated sugar for the filling and yes, Karo corn syrup is my go-to.
-I've worked with the great people who make Karo Syrup, and developed this recipe for Toffee Crunch Pecan Pie for them a couple of years ago.
-Their Classic Pecan Pie recipe is considered the gold standard, and I couldn't agree more.
+I actually prefer to use a mixture of brown and granulated sugar for the filling and Karo corn syrup is my go-to.
+I've worked with the great people who make Karo Syrup, and I developed this recipe for Toffee Crunch Pecan Pie for them a couple of years ago.
+Their classic pecan pie recipe is considered the gold standard, and I couldn't agree more.

-- This pie can be made in either a frozen deep dish crust or a homemade crust.
-If you use a frozen crust, there's no need to thaw or par bake prior to filling.
+- If you use a frozen crust, there's no need to thaw or par bake prior to filling.
+To make your own crust, checkout my recipe for Flaky Pie Crust here.

-- Dark corn syrup is made dark with the addition of refiner's sugar, which is a type of molasses.
-That addition effects the color and flavor.
+- What's best dark and light corn syrup for pecan pie?
+It really depends on the baker's preference.
+Dark corn syrup is made dark with the addition of refiner's sugar, which is a type of molasses.
+That fact will affect the color and flavor.
 Using it, will result in a darker pie.
 It won't shorten the length of time to bake however, you should watch the pie for over browning while baking.

-- I wouldn't recommend using honey in place of the syrup for the filling.
+- Can I use honey in place for corn syrup for pecan pie?
+I wouldn't recommend using honey in place of the corn syrup for the filling.
 While I love honey, it tends to dominate the flavor of the pie more than the pecans and takes the flavor in another direction.

-- I use a mixture of sugar for this pecan pie.
-I chose to use ½ cup brown sugar and ½ cup granulated sugar for the warm honey color that it gives to the baked pie.
+- I use a mix of two kinds of sugar for my pecan pie.
+I like to use ½ cup light brown sugar and ½ cup granulated sugar for the warm honey color that it gives to the baked pie.
 Be certain to check the pie halfway through baking.
-If the pecans are browning too quickly, lay a piece of foil on top.
+If the pecans are browning too quickly, lay a piece of aluminum foil on top.
 They are coated in sugar, after all.

-- After pouring the filling into the pie crust, use a spoon to evenly space the pecans.
-At this point you can flip them over so they're right side up.
+- I highly recommend that after pouring the filling into the pie crust, use a spoon to evenly space the pecans in the filling.
+At this point, you can flip them over so they're right side up for the prettiest presentation.

-- To make fresh whipped cream, using an electric mixer whip 2 cups heavy cream with 1 tsp of vanilla and ¼ cup sugar until firm or stiff peaks form.
-Be careful not to over beat, taste and adjust the level of sweetness to your liking.
-Cream should be whipped the day you're planning to serve it and kept chilled.
+- How do you make fresh whipped cream?
+To make fresh whipped cream, using an electric mixer whip 2 cups heavy cream with 1 teaspoon of vanilla and ¼ cup sugar until firm or stiff peaks form.
+Be careful not to over beat.
+Taste and adjust the level of sweetness to your liking.
+Whipped cream should be whipped the day you're planning to serve it and kept well chilled.
+You can also top pecan pie with vanilla ice cream.

-- Allow ample time for the pie to cool and set before cutting.
-This pie should be stored chilled.
+- It's important to allow ample time for the pie to cool and set before cutting.
+If you cut this pie within 20-30 minutes of baking, the filling won't be set.

 Thanks for visiting come back soon!